Get insider access

 81%

 If you're sticking with the center point for continuous shooting, the camera's accuracy is disappointing.
-You can still capture a solid amount of keepers, especially with slower subjects, but it's a lot slower to acquire focus than newer models in the Alpha lineup.
+You can still get a solid amount of keepers, especially with slower subjects, but it's a lot slower to acquire focus than newer models in the Alpha lineup.

 7.3